rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ![k8s-container-sets-479x364](https://user-images.githubusercontent.com/300046/33526550-6c98a980-d800-11e7-9862-ff202492e08b.jpg)
 <!-- From https://app.pluralsight.com/library/courses/getting-started-kubernetes/exercise-files -->

-Nodes were previously called minions.
-Apparently Google namers forgot about the existance of NodeJs, which refers to nodes differently.

 BTW, instead of Docker, Kubernetes also works with <strong>rkt</strong> (pronounced "rocket").
 But this tutorial focuses on Docker.